|Guide||♦||8 Triplogs||1 Topic|

-Introduction: Possibly a better alternative to the cow patty strewn trails nearby to the north.
+Possibly a better alternative to the cow patty strewn trails nearby to the north.
 Saguaros are abundant and healthy.
 Low, wide canyon scenery is visually pleasing similar to White Canyon Wilderness.
 A minor variation by forking right near Rattlesnake Spring will take you to views of the Superstition Arches.

 I'm sure some will roll their eyes at the mere thought of hiking a forest road.
 I think they're just missing out.
 The starting point of this hike is truly arbitrary.
-I started near Quail Spring to make out a nice, even, four mile roundtrip hike.
+I started near Quail Spring to make out a nice, even, four-mile roundtrip hike.
 This is forest road 1900.
-The drive in to the Quail Spring area is moderate off road 4x4.
+The drive into the Quail Spring area is moderate off-road 4x4.
 Which seemed tougher getting out than in, doesn't it always.

-Hike: Near Quail Spring on FR 1900 continue on a short distance to the first road junction.
+Near Quail Spring on FR 1900 continue on a short distance to the first road junction.
 The main road appears to go straight into Peacock Canyon and might very well be the continuation of FR 1900.
 I simply don't know for sure.
 At any rate we want to take the right fork and head into Mill Site Canyon.

 Surrounding scenery is simply outstanding.
 This is one beautiful section of desert.
 The road gets progressively worse from a driving perspective.
 (0.5 miles) Approaching the Campsite Spring area you'll soon realize you couldn't have driven much further anyhow.
-That is, unless you own a monster truck.
+That is unless you own a monster truck.
 The creek near Campsite Spring was a trickle.
 Which believe it or not was encouraging during the drought conditions of April 2002.

-Continue on through the beautiful canyon to the Rattlesnake Spring area.
+Continue through the beautiful canyon to the Rattlesnake Spring area.
 (1.2 miles) How a truck could make it to this point, yet further on, is amazing.
 I simply haven't had the opportunity to ride in such a machine.
-Here you confronted with another fork in the road.
+Here you are confronted with another fork in the road.
 A right will take you up Mill Site Canyon.
-Within a mile you can see the Superstition Arches. (not featured here) Instead hang a left.
+Within a mile, you can see the Superstition Arches. (not featured here) Instead hang a left.

 The road ends in a high-grass rock-strewn area.
 Views back out are good.
 Return the way you came.
-It is possible to continue on with good boots and jeans.
+It is possible to continue with good boots and jeans.
 A little further over the pass and back down would take you to Burro Basin.
 Which leads down to cow patty country.